-As mentioned above, sarcopenia is not only defined by a decline in muscle mass.
-As in osteoporosis where an increase in bone mass does not necessarily translate into a lower fracture risk, an increase in muscle mass does not translate into better physical performance.
+As mentioned above, sarcopenia is not only defined by a decrease in muscle mass.
+As in osteoporosis, where an increase in bone mass does not necessarily translate into a lower fracture risk, an increase in muscle mass does not translate into better physical performance.
 Physical performance is a combination of many aspects, and muscle quantity is only a small part of it.
-Other aspects including muscle quality, strength and power and motor control and coordination all play a part.
+Other aspects, including muscle quality, strength, power, motor control and coordination all play a part.
 Therefore, a decline in muscle strength or power should be documented.
 There are simple methods to assess muscle strength and power, such as handgrip strength with dynamometry and sit-to-stand time[2,33].
 According to EWGSOP in 2018[2], physical performance should also be assessed by a test such as gait speed, 400-meter walk test, or the short physical performance battery[34].
 Although there may be certain limitations in these tests, like in patients with mobility problems due to orthopedic or neurological problems, attempts should be made to include these parameters when discussing sarcopenia.
 However, in the current available studies on pancreatic cancer patients, these parameters were rarely included (Table 1).
 Therefore, the true prevalence of sarcopenia in the study populations may still be unknown.

 IMPACT OF SARCOPENIA